Recommendation systems and machine learning: approaches and case studies

 Platform-based solutions

 Nothing prevents you from building recommender systems fully tailored to your needs if you're ready to face higher upfront costs for its development.
-However, you can also rely on cloud-based services and tools providing built-in algorithms and pre-trained ML models.
+However, you can also rely on cloud-based services and tools providing built-in algorithms, pre-trained ML models, and APIs to receive model output.
 These include Salesforce Interaction Studio, Adobe Target, Amazon Personalize, Optimizely, IBM Watson Real-Time Personalization, and more.

 ML-based recommendation system benefits